The Smart Energy Council is driven by an extraordinary team, with a mission to exceed your expectations at every turn.

 Max Hewitt, Division Manager for Hydrogen Australia

-Max Hewitt joined the team in August 2019 in the role of Project Officer for the new Hydrogen Australia division.
+Max Hewitt joined the team in August 2019 in the role of Division Manager for Hydrogen Australia – a division of the Smart Energy Council.

-Max has a background in a variety of liberal arts with a strong emphasis on historical inquiry.
+Max has a background in a variety of liberal arts with a strong emphasis on the field of historical inquiry.
 With well-honed written communication skills and an ability to research quickly and critically, Max fits perfectly with the rapidly changing hydrogen space.

-In the few short months he has been in the role Max has:
+In his time in the role Max has:

-- carried out a market study of renewable hydrogen projects in Australia,
+- carried out a multiple market studies of renewable hydrogen projects in Australia and,

 - built a strong industry body with over 100 members.

 His other work experience includes an internship with CWP Renewables as a Business Analyst, as well as a Research Project for the Queensland Museum.

 Max has a Bachelor of Arts (Honours) in History, Class II A from the University of Queensland, as well as a Bachelors of Arts – History (Extended Major) and Political Science (Minor).

 Reach out to Max if you are doing work with hydrogen in Australia, or if you are interested in the current state of the hydrogen industry.

 Carlos Martinez-Nunez joined the team in February 2018 in the role of Project Support Officer.